ros2/ros2_documentation/source/Concepts/About-Quality-of-Service-Settings.rst

      - Automatic
      - Yes
    * - Automatic
-     - Manual by node
-     - No
-   * - Automatic
      - Manual by topic
      - No
-   * - Manual by node
-     - Automatic
-     - Yes
-   * - Manual by node
-     - Manual by node
-     - Yes
-   * - Manual by node
-     - Manual by topic
-     - No
    * - Manual by topic
      - Automatic
-     - Yes
-   * - Manual by topic
-     - Manual by node
      - Yes
    * - Manual by topic
      - Manual by topic